10up/windows-azure-storage/readme.txt

 * MICROSOFT_AZURE_CONTAINER - Azure Blob Container
 * MICROSOFT_AZURE_CNAME - Domain: must start with http(s)://
 * MICROSOFT_AZURE_USE_FOR_DEFAULT_UPLOAD - boolean (default false)
+* MICROSOFT_AZURE_OVERRIDE_CONTAINER_PATH - Override Container name in the Image URL , can be just "/"

 See Settings->Microsoft Azure for more information.